 For Regular and SLEP members, a surviving spouse's monthly pension is one-half of the member's pension.
-However, if the spouse is more than five years younger than the member, the pension is actuarially reduced.

 For ECO members, a surviving spouse's monthly pension is 66-2/3 percent of the member's pension.
 This pension is payable once the surviving spouse becomes 50 years old.
 If the spouse is caring for the member's minor, unmarried children, the spouse will receive (age 50 requirement does not apply):